New Journal and Guide

 The New Journal and Guide is a regional weekly newspaper based in Norfolk, Virginia, and serving the Hampton Roads area.
 The weekly focuses on local and national African-American news, sports, and issues and has been in circulation since 1900.

 History

-Begun in Norfolk in 1900 by the Supreme Lodge Knights of Gideon, a Black fraternal order, it was originally called the Gideon Safe Guide.
-The name later was changed to the Lodge Norfolk and Guide, and from 1910 to 1991, it was called both the Norfolk Journal and Guide and the Journal and Guide.
-Since 1991, it has been called the New Journal and Guide.
+Begun in Norfolk in 1900 by the Supreme Lodge Knights of Gideon, a Black fraternal order, it was originally called the Gideon Safe Guide and served as a newsletter for the order.
+The name later was changed to the Lodge Norfolk and Guide.
+By 1910, it was a weekly newspaper with four pages, and had 500 subscribers.
+The paper's publishing plant was held under a mortgage at the time, but when the bank holding the mortgage collapsed in 1910, the newspaper had to fold.
+P. B. Young Sr., an associate editor at the paper, borrowed $3,000 to buy it and renamed it to the Norfolk Journal and Guide.